4nduril/tobias-barth.net/blog/source/_posts/Bundling-your-library-with-Webpack.md

 This article is part 7 of the series "Publish a modern JavaScript (or TypeScript) library".
 Check out the motivation and links to other parts [in the introduction](http://tobias-barth.net/blog/2019/07/Publish-a-modern-JavaScript-or-TypeScript-library/).

-**If you are not interested in the background and reasoning behind the setup, [jump directly to the conclusion](#bylww-conclusion)**
+**If you are not interested in the background and reasoning behind the setup, [jump directly to the conclusion](#bylww-conclusion).**

 ### Intro

 In the last post we have established in which cases we may need to bundle our library – instead of just delivering transpiled files /modules.
-There are a few tools which help us to do so and we will look at the most important of them one after another.
+There are a few tools which help us to do so and we will look at the most important ones of them one after another.

 As promised I will make the start with Webpack.
-Maybe most of you have had already contact with Webpack.
+Probably most of you have already had contact with Webpack.
 Probably in the context of website/application bundling.
 Anyway, a short intro to what it is and does.
 It is a very versatile tool that was originally build around the concept of code-splitting.
-Of course it can do (and does) many more things than that but that was the initial, essential idea: make it possible and make it easy to split all of your application code into chunks of code that belongs together.
-So that the browser (the user) would not have to first download, parse and execute **all** of the app before anything works.
-But to be able to load only the right amount of code needed at the moment.
+Of course it can do (and does) many more things than that but that was the initial, essential idea: make it possible and make it easy to split all of your application code into chunks of code that belong together.
+So that the browser (the user) does not have to first download, parse and execute **all** of the app code before anything works.
+But instead to load only the right amount of code needed at the moment.
 Webpack is awesome at that.

 The thing is, we don't want to do that.
 We do not have an application, we have a library.
 There is either no need for splitting because our code really does only one thing (even if it is a complex thing).
 Or, we provide rather independent code blocks but then it's the *application's* job to put the right things in the right chunks.
 We can not assume anything about the library-user's needs so they get to decide about splitting.

 Then, what can Webpack do for us?
 It can take all of our carefully crafted modules, walk through their dependency structure like a tree and put them all together in one module – a bundle.
-Plus, it adds a tiny bit of runtime code to make sure, everything is consumable from outside as we expect it to.
+Plus, it adds a tiny bit of runtime code to make sure everything is consumable as we expect it to.

-Webpack, like all bundlers I can think of right now, works directly with the source code.
+Webpack, like all bundlers I can think of right now, can work directly with the source code.
 It's not like you have to, say, transpile it first and then Webpack starts its thing.
-But for Webpack to be able to understand your code and also to apply any transformation to it you may want, you need to use so-called *loaders*.
+But for Webpack to be able to understand your code and also to apply any transformation you may want, you need to use so-called *loaders*.
 There is a `babel-loader` that we can use for transpiling, TypeScript-loaders, even things like SVG- or CSS-loaders which allow us to import things in our JS/TS files that aren't even related to JavaScript.

 This article does not want and is not able to cover all the possibilities of what you can achieve with Webpack.
 If you want to learn more, consult the official [documentation](https://webpack.js.org/).
 It's really good these days.
 (Back in my time … but anyway.)